 Program a positioning block for the starting point (hole center) in the working plane with radius compensation RO.
 The algebraic sign of the cycle parameters depth of thread, countersinking depth or sinking depth at front determines the working direction.
-The working direction is defined in the following sequence:

-- 1. Thread depth

-- 2. Countersinking depth

-- 3. Depth at front

-If you program a depth parameter to be 0, the TNC does not execute that step.

-Program the thread depth as a value smaller than the total hole depth by at least one-third the thread pitch.
+The working direction is defined in the following sequence: Thread depth Countersinking depth Depth at front If you program a depth parameter to be 0, the TNC does not execute that step.
+Program the thread depth as a value smaller than the ! total hole depth by at least one-third the thread pitch.
+Danger of collision!
 Use the machine parameter displayDepthErr to define whether, if a positive depth is entered, the TNC should output an error message (on) or not (off).
-Keep in mind that the TNC reverses the calculation for pre-positioning when a positive depth is entered.
+Keep in mind that the TNC reverses the calculation for pre-positioning when a positive depth is entered .
 This means that the tool moves at rapid traverse in the tool axis to set-up clearance below the workpiece surface!

-4.8 THREAD DRILLING/MILLING (Cycle 264, DIN/ISO: G264, software option 19)
+4.8 THREAD DRILLING/MILLING (Cycle 264, DIN/ISO: G264)

-- ▶ Nominal diameter Q335: Nominal thread diameter.
-Input range 0 to 99999.9999 - ► Thread pitch Q239: Pitch of the thread.
-The algebraic sign differentiates between right-hand and left-hand threads: - + = right-hand thread-= left-hand threadInput range -99.9999 to 99.9999 - ► Thread depth Q201 (incremental): Distance between workpiece surface and root of thread.
-Input range -99999.9999 to 99999.9999 - ► Total hole depth Q356 (incremental): Distance between workpiece surface and bottom of hole.
-Input range -99999.9999 to 99999.9999 - ► Feed rate for pre-positioning Q253: Traversing speed of the tool when moving in and out of the workpiece, in mm/min.
-Input range 0 to 99999.9999 alternatively FMAX, FAUTO - ► Climb or up-cut Q351: Type of milling operation with M3 - +1 = Climb - -1 = Up-cut (If you enter 0, climb milling is used for machining) - ▶ Plunging depth Q202 (incremental): Infeed per cut.
+- Nominal diameter Q335: Nominal thread diameter.
+Input range 0 to 99999.9999 - Thread pitch Q239: Pitch of the thread.
+The algebraic sign differentiates between right-hand and left-hand threads: - + = right-hand thread - -= left-hand thread

+- Thread depth Q201 (incremental): Distance between workpiece surface and root of thread.
+Input range -99999.9999 to 99999.9999 - Total hole depth Q356 (incremental): Distance between workpiece surface and bottom of hole.
+Input range -99999.9999 to 99999.9999 - Feed rate for pre-positioning Q253: Traversing speed of the tool when moving in and out of the workpiece, in mm/min.
+Input range 0 to 99999.9999 alternatively FMAX, FAUTO - Climb or up-cut Q351: Type of milling operation with M3 - +1 = Climb

+Plunging depth Q202 (incremental): Infeed per cut.
 The depth does not have to be a multiple of the plunging depth.
 Input range 0 to 99999.9999